nicm42/100-days-of-code-v2/log.md

 **Day 32: 10th July 2020**
 I worked on the dinosaur game.
 I sored out the high scores for Earth and the moon and made it work if you tap the screen.
 I also added some animation to the end to have the dinosaur fall over and the obstacles fade out.

+**Day 33: 11th July 2020**
+I did quite a bit of CSS on the dinosaur game.
+It doesn't look like much but the toggle took a while as it needed to be a checkbox rather than a button.
+Then when I first did it I discovered it wasn't accessible, so then I needed to re-do it and then re-work out how to add the on and off text.